Windsor, Berkshire

 Up to 1834

 Windsor's first workhouse was set up in around 1731 (Bond, 1945).
 It was erected on the site of the old pest-house at a cost of £1076 16s.
 8d. of which £500 came from a bequest of Richard Topham for "procuring a convenient workhouse for employing in useful labour, the poor of the parish."
-The remainder of the the cost of the workhouse was donated by Mr Justice Reeve.
+The remainder of the cost of the workhouse was donated by Mr Justice Reeve.
 The building included a work-room, an "Eateing Room", a pantry, a "Wett Larder", a kitchen, a Master's room, a stores-room, a brew-house, and a wash-house.
 A parliamentary report of 1777 recorded that Windsor's workhouse could house up to 90 inmates.

 Eden, in his 1797 survey of the poor in England, reported of New Windsor that:

-The Windsor workhouse was still standing in 1850 when it was described as "an extensive building surrounded by a courtyard, situate in Sheet St., with a large garden at the back, containing altogether about half a acre."
+The Windsor parish workhouse was still standing in 1850 when it was described as "an extensive building surrounded by a courtyard, situate in Sheet St., with a large garden at the back, containing altogether about half a acre."
 (Tighe and Davis, 1858).

 After 1834